Milwaukee, Wisconsin

 Improving indoor and outdoor air quality was vital to help reduce incidents of childhood and elderly asthma, which is endemic in very low-income populations.
 Rain gardens and bioswales provide on-site stormwater management strategies.

-Improving the social connection to the surrounding neighborhood was achieved through pedestrian oriented, health-focused neighborhood design.
-First floors of the apartment buildings accommodate neighborhood retail and community services.
+Improving the social connection to the surrounding neighborhood was achieved through pedestrian-oriented, health-focused neighborhood design.
+The first floors of the apartment buildings accommodate neighborhood retail and community services.
 A renovated elementary school, playground, and community center are centrally located for easy access for all Westlawn Gardens residents.

 Engagement